-So Eun saw a lot of various things, as naive as a child, and being confused about everything he heard and saw.
-When he turned at the age of ten, a simple celebratory event took place in the So Clans while his parents are there.
+So Eun saw a lot of various things, as naive as a child, and was confused about everything he heard and saw.
+When he turned at the age of ten, a simple celebratory event took place in the So Clans while his parents were there.
 Servants, disciples, and relatives.
 So Eun thought about it a lot.

-And celebrating your birthday, was one of the reasons for the celebrant to feel loved, cherished, and happy.
-So Eun might not understand the word happiness, but he's quite sure himself, that happiness didn't stay long inside him.
+Celebrating your birthday was one of the reasons for the celebrant to feel loved, cherished, and happy.
+So Eun might not understand the word happiness, but he's quite sure himself that happiness didn't stay long inside him.

-When the event ended, all those feelings he anticipated for his birthday, was just a mere illusion of someone.
+When the event ended, all those feelings he anticipated for his birthday were just a mere illusion of someone.
 Someone who wants to make his birthday a bit special.
 Someone like So Eun.

 Since then, he hadn't believed in that word anymore.
-The happiness of the characters he desired in his book of pages, was just a play-things for kids to hope for nothing.
+The happiness of the characters he desired in his book of pages was just a plaything for kids to hope for nothing.

-He locked himself in his room for a week, like how he'd done it for all his ten years shut and closed off from the outside world.
+He locked himself in his room for a week, like he'd done for all his ten years, shut and closed off from the outside world.

-His parents kept him hidden in their estate, for the sole reason of keeping him safe and away from bad people.
+His parents kept him hidden in their estate for the sole reason of keeping him safe and away from bad people.
 Until now, So Eun still thought of it.
-For how many days and nights he contemplated, the answer came in a form of tears staining his cheeks.
+For how many days and nights he contemplated, the answer came in the form of tears staining his cheeks.

 Maybe he isn't like any of them.
 Maybe he was different from them.
 He realized that night, with a heavy heart, that 'I am different' will always end up with 'I don't belong'